 Who is Vanguard?

 Money market funds are fixed-income mutual funds that invest in high-quality, short-term debt.
-They are considered one of the safest investments you can make.
+In other words, they are considered one of the safest investments you can make.
 Money market funds protect your cash from market risks, and if you’re in one of the highest tax brackets and investing outside of your retirement account, you may be able to reduce your tax exposure with a tax-exempt money market fund.

 Money market investors buy shares in a fund, which in turn buys short-term debt from government, bank or corporate entities, such as U.S. Treasuries, certificates of deposit or commercial paper.
-Money market funds are popular because they can quickly be turned into cash or used to fund a new investment opportunity.
-Money market funds are considered a good place to park cash, because they’re much less volatile than the stock or bond markets.
+As a result, money market funds are popular because they can quickly be turned into cash or used to fund a new investment opportunity.
+Hence, money market funds are considered a good place to park cash, because they’re much less volatile than the stock or bond markets.

 How Will Vanguard Grow My Money?

 Vanguard touts that they will let your money grow safely until you decide how to use it.

 They utilize these basic principles in order to do that:

 - Diversifying your investments.
 One mutual fund can invest in hundreds—sometimes thousands—of individual securities at once.
 So if any one security does poorly, the others are there to help offset that risk.

 - Low costs.
 With a no-load mutual fund, you pay one (hopefully low) expense ratio—instead of racking up the commissions you’d pay when buying and selling individual securities yourself.

 - Professional Management.
 Your fund is managed by experts who help insure your investments will get you the best possible return.